Trifolium hybridum: Description

 Alsike clover is a perennial plant with a semi-erect, sparsely branched, grooved stem, hairy in its upper regions.
 The leaves are alternate and stalked with small stipules.
 The leaves have three blunt-tipped ovate, unspotted leaflets with finely toothed margins.
 The inflorescence has a long stalk and is densely globose.
 The individual florets have a five-lobed calyx and an irregular corolla consisting of five pink petals, one upstanding "standard", two lateral "wings" and the lower two fused to form a "keel".
 There are ten stamens and a single carpal.

-The plant can irritate skin if handled.

 Distribution and habitat

 Alsike clover is native to much of southern Europe and southwestern Asia, especially in mountainous regions.
 It is widely cultivated and used as a forage crop and for this purpose the subspecies T. h. hybridum is used and this has become naturalised further north in Europe and in other parts of the world.
 Its natural habitat is fields, meadows, roadsides, banks and waste ground.
 When added to seed mixtures, it seldom persists once the sward has closed up.